Published by at August 12th, 2021 , Revised On July 31, 2025

 3. This will create a page between the top and bottom sections of the Table of Contents area.

 By the time you reach this section, you would have given each heading or sub-heading a dedicated style, distinguishing between different types of headings.
-Microsoft Word can automatically generate a Table of Contents, but the document, particularly the headings, needs to be formatted according to styles for this feature to work.
-You can assign different headings levels, different styles for Microsoft Word to recognize the level of heading.
+Microsoft Word can automatically generate a table of contents, but the document, particularly the headings, needs to be formatted according to styles for this feature to work.
+You can assign different heading levels and different styles for Microsoft Word to recognise the level of heading.

-4. You can select an option from the available Table of Contents or make a Custom Table of Contents.
-Although the available Table of Contents samples is appropriate, you may use a custom table of contents if it is more suitable to your needs.
-This allows you to modify different formatting options for the Table of Contents to satisfy your own
+1. You can select an option from the available table of contents or make a custom table of contents.
+Although the available table of contents sample is appropriate, you may use a custom table of contents if it is more suitable to your needs.
+This allows you to modify different formatting options for the table of contents to satisfy your own.

 Inserting-Table-of-Contents-1